openNDS/openNDS/docs/source/ndsctl.rst

   All other levels are undefined and will result in debug level 3 being set.

 For more options, run ndsctl -h.
-(Note that if you want the effect of ndsctl commands to to persist across nodogsplash restarts, you have to edit the configuration file.)
+(Note that if you want the effect of ndsctl commands to to persist across openNDS restarts, you have to edit the configuration file.)